Baker Street robbery: Investigation

 Initially a news blackout was imposed on the radio messages to avoid letting the burglars know their conversations had been overheard by the police, but this was lifted by Monday 13 September.
 On that morning bank staff opened the vault and found that they had been burgled.
 Police found the thermal lance, walkie-talkies and other tools, including an oxyacetylene torch, in the shop.
 Eight hundred pieces of evidence were logged and forensically examined.
 Police announced that they were searching for four men and a woman.
 They thought that during the burglary the woman was acting as a controller, based in a different location to the lookout and the gang.
 The police later widened their search to include five others.
 The bank provided the police with the names of 260 box owners; eight others refused to allow their names to be passed on.

 Up to 120 detectives worked on the case, organised into four teams: one examining the scene, one contacting the known safety box owners, one covering the co-ordination from the control centre and one team dealing with all external enquiries.
 Police soon identified Wolfe from the lease documents, and within four days the police had a list of likely suspects that they were investigating.
 Informers provided the first names of two of the gang members and incomplete details of a pub that had been taken over by another member.
 Police made the connection between a newly acquired pub and Gavin.
-After several weeks of surveillance and investigation police had identified Wolfe, Gavin, Stephens and Tucker as the key individuals to arrest, but they also wanted to speak to three of four other people who they thought were involved.
+After several weeks of surveillance and investigation police had identified Wolfe, Gavin, Stephens and Tucker as the key individuals to arrest, but they also wanted to speak to three or four other people who they thought were involved.
 One of those they were interested in had been living in France and Italy since October 1971; there were no extradition agreements in place to request overseas police arrange for his return to Britain.

 Towards the end of October 1971 police surveillance teams saw Tucker hand over a bag to two men, Abdullah Hashan Gangji and his nephew Ackbar Mohammad Ali Gangji.
 The two were arrested and £32,000 of notes were seized.
 Wolfe, Gavin, Stephens and Tucker were also picked up within the next two days.
 Police recovered £231,000 they identified as stolen from the vault.

 After the end of the investigation Scotland Yard considered prosecuting Rowlands under the Wireless Telegraphy Act 1967 for listening to unlicensed transmissions, but no charges were laid against him.
 Shortly after the court case, Lloyds Bank sent him a cheque for £2,500 to thank him for his actions.